lcnr/rubot/ALPHA_BETA.md

 - `a n` := the bot is active, meaning we want to take the path which results in the highest fitness. the node itself has a fitness of `n`.
-- `q n` := the opponent is active, meaning that we want to achieve the lowest possible fitness.
+- `o n` := the opponent is active, meaning that we want to achieve the lowest possible fitness.

 Paths are represented as indexing list of indices.